Quick answer

 In the near future, the systems that help businesses make decisions will be moving away from just describing what happened toward making autonomous decisions.
 Traditional systems told organizations what had already occurred, but AI-driven ones will predict what might happen and get recommendations on what to do.

-The next step is even more automation, but it’s crucial to balance this with human oversight to guarantee the trust in the system.
+The next step is even more automation, but it’s crucial to balance automation with human-AI collaboration to guarantee trust in the system.
 To avoid the risks of “black-box” models that are impossible to understand, companies will need to design these systems carefully, applying advanced expertise as a part of AI development services

 The Rise of Explainable AI Decision Support Systems

 As AI recommendations become more common in critical fields like finance, healthcare, and regulatory compliance, transparency and explainability will be obligatory factors regulators will check.
-This can be the beginning of explainable AI decision support systems.
+This can be the beginning of explainable AI DSS.

 Such platforms show companies the data and logic used to create insights.
 Building these systems requires partnering with a vendor who has technical expertise in ML and deep knowledge of the specific industry because in-house teams, which possess strong domain knowledge, may not always have enough know-how in AI/ML to ensure the decisions are both accurate and trustworthy.